 Muehlenbeckia astonii is a New Zealand native, coastal divaricating shrub with a wiry, interlacing habit.
 Muehlenbeckia astonii has small, bright green, heart-shaped leaves and is a deciduous plant in winter.
 It is very hardy, tolerating quite dry conditions and wind.
 It makes an interesting contrast plant.
 Likes a spot in the full sun or semi shade and will grow to around 1m in height.

-Acaena purpurea is a New Zealand native groundcover.
+Acaena inermis purpurea is a New Zealand native groundcover.
 This tough beauty has incredible foliage colourings and thrives in exposed places and poor soil but does require good drainage and summer moisture.
 Best colour in full sun.
 Great for a rockery or mass planting with contrasting foliage such as silvers or even blacks.
 Has a great effect when mass planted.

-Also known as Horopito and Pepper Tree.
+Pseudowintera Red Leopard - also known as Horopito and Pepper Tree.
 A hardy evergreen shrub that has lime-green foliage with rich burgundy markings that provide good foliar colour to the garden.
 As the days start to cool in autumn the foliage darkens to burgundy, making it a really good plant for winter interest.
-Plant in borders and containers or use to form low hedging, may be trimmed to shape.
+Plant in borders and containers.
+Used to form low hedging it may be trimmed to shape.
 Requires moist, free-draining soil in full sun or part shade.

-Pseudopanax ferox is a small tree with a striking juvenile form consisting of down pointing roundish long narrow very tough leaves that have irregular blunt bumps along the edge.
-Upon maturity it grows into a bushy small tree bearing long narrow leathery leaves that have a few teeth on the margin towards the tip and produces 8-9mm wide purple fruit.
-Reaches maturity at age 10-15, and can grow to a height of 6 meters.
+Pseudopanax ferox is a small tree with a striking, juvenile form consisting of down-pointing, roundish, long, narrow and very tough leaves that have irregular blunt bumps along the edge.
+Upon maturity it grows into a bushy small tree, bearing long, narrow, leathery leaves that have a few teeth on the margin towards the tip and produces 8-9mm wide purple fruit.
+Reaches maturity at age 10-15, and can grow to a height of 6 metres.